CryptoL1nx/-quiz_game---caro_bourdet---CDOF5-/README.md

    python quiz_game.py
    ```

-4. Follow the prompts in the terminal to play the quiz.
+4. Follow the prompts in the terminal to:
+   - Select a difficulty level (easy, medium, hard).
+   - Answer the randomized questions displayed based on your chosen difficulty level.

 ---